harold-js/harold-website/src/docs/guides.md

 ## Helpers

-Helpers are unique fragments of Handlebars code that maps javascript functions under the hood.
-So you can use loops, conditions, blocks, etc. The list of all built-in helpers is here: [https://handlebarsjs.com/guide/](https://handlebarsjs.com/guide/).
+Helpers are Handlebars functions exposed to templates.
+You can use them for loops, conditions, blocks, and other template logic.
+The list of built-in Handlebars helpers is here: [https://handlebarsjs.com/guide/](https://handlebarsjs.com/guide/).

-Besides that Harold offers it's own custom helpers which are:
+Harold also offers its own custom helpers:

 **responsiveImg** (since v1.3.0)